 I went to TAFE, I wanted to be a builder, but back in the day, it was really difficult to get a job in the building industry.
 It was a bit of a recession, so I had a lot of different building type jobs but never was lucky enough to get an apprenticeship.
 So I just was a jack of all trades but a master of none.
 So I did all sorts of jobs in the building industry.
 All before I got into real estate.

 After working in the building industry for a period of time, how did Knights conclude that he wanted to transition into real estate?

 I bought my first house at 20 and always had a passion for property at that level.
-Then I ended up working for a roofing company as a sales rep and I met a lot of builders through that job there and I started to do real estate part time and then I eventually got into it full time after about 12 months of part time just to get an idea of what it was all about.
-I was actually selling more houses on the weekends than most people were during the week and I decided to leave into full time business, it was just, that was my passion.
+Then I ended up working for a roofing company as a sales rep and I met a lot of builders through that job there and I started to do real estate part-time and then I eventually got into it full time after about 12 months of part-time just to get an idea of what it was all about.
+I was actually selling more houses on the weekends than most people were during the week and I decided to leave into a full-time business, it was just, that was my passion.
 I just loved it because my dad was an agent many years ago before then and I just love real estate.
-I love property, just love the idea of getting involved in that business and having the freedom to work for yourself was what drove me like property development, that sort of stuff.
+I love the property, I just love the idea of getting involved in that business and having the freedom to work for yourself was what drove me like property development, that sort of stuff.
 I just loved it with a passion

 Knights’ passion for real estate seemed to have begun at an early age from his father and other influences.